wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_python.md

     It can take several minutes for the installation to complete.

-## Get your user access token and organization ID
+## Get your credentials

 You'll need your user access token and organization ID to set your environment variables.
-Don't commit your access tokens to your version control software.
+Don't commit your access token to your version control software.

 1. In GX Cloud, click **Tokens**.